YesWeTech/The-Last-Caturai/README.md

 # The-Last-Caturai
 Game developed for the ___Granada Game Jam 2016___.

-Arch Linux users will need to install `smpeg` package to run the program.
+Arch Linux, UBUNTU 16.04 and generally Linux users will need to install `smpeg` package to run the program.

 ## History